radius-project/blog/radblog/content/posts/2024/bicep-merge/index.md

 ## How Radius Uses Bicep to Solve Extensibility Now

 Enabling Radius to work with Bicep took a collaborative effort from both teams.
 The Bicep team had to enable a way for Radius resources to be processed by the compiler and Radius had to ensure that our resources were serialized in a way that could be understood by the compiler [REWORD?? sounds confusing to me even though I know what I'm saying].
 The Bicep team added support for [`ThirdPartyProviders`](https://github.com/Azure/bicep/tree/main/src/Bicep.Core/TypeSystem/Providers/ThirdParty), giving us a way to define custom resource types that could be understood by the Bicep compiler.
-We would provide the type definitions for Radius and AWS types in the form of JSON schema files and publish these files to an OCI registry using [Bicep commands](https://github.com/Azure/bicep/blob/4139b6c21237c238ca483ebea32e4a463b441d90/docs/experimental/publish-provider-command.md).
+We would provide the type definitions for Radius and AWS types in the form of JSON schema files and publish these files to an OCI registry using Bicep.
 Then, we'd be able to import these types as an "`extension`" and use them in our Bicep templates.
 This required some work on our end to make Radius and AWS types compatible with this process.

 ### Serializing Radius and AWS types